andryou/Decreased-Productivity/readme.md

 # Decreased Productivity
 Discreetly surf the web!
 Control exactly how you want web pages to look like.
-A Chrome extension.
+A Chrome and Firefox extension.

 Decreased Productivity (DP) creates a more "consistent" browsing experience (for you and others around you) by letting you control what you want to see ("stealth browsing" => text/page background colours, the cloaking of images, hiding page favicons, changing fonts, etc.).
 You can choose what style you want (e.g. green text on a black background) by going to the Options page (right-click on icon in address bar and click on "Options").
 DP has tab-specific support and domain whitelisting/blacklisting!